Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Bridgewater averaged 182 passing yards per game in two matchups against the Chargers, 5.5 yards below his over/under for Sunday.
+- In two matchups against the Chargers, Bridgewater averaged 182 passing yards per game, 5.5 yards below his over/under in Sunday's game.

 - While Bridgewater didn't throw multiple TDs in a game against the Chargers, he threw one touchdown pass in both of those matchups.